TheCodingDojo/django_modularized_example/README.md

-# This example demonstrates some advanced design patterns
+# This example demonstrates some more advanced patterns

-# Optional Design Patterns
+# Optional Advanced Topics
 - only try these if you are not struggling with the more basic patterns you first learn in django

 ## named routes